OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-fetch-display-data.md

 ### Recommendations

 Use aggregates to fetch data from database entities.
-Favor using aggregates over advanced queries.
+Favor using aggregates over SQL queries.

 ### Benefits

 When fetching data from database entities, aggregates offer the following advantages:

-* Aggregates are visually defined and scoped to the screen, making it easy to retrieve the data needed for display.
+* Aggregates are visually defined, making data retrieval more intuitive.
+They also allow you to preview their outputs in real time.

-* Aggregates automatically absorb changes in the data model and can load the local database's data from the server.
+* Aggregates automatically absorb changes in the data model.

 * Aggregates support combining several entities and advanced filtering.

 * Aggregates retrieve only the attributes that are used on the screen.

-* Aggregates run asynchronously.
-Asynchronous fetching allows users to interact with the app while data loads.
+* Aggregates run asynchronously, allowing users to interact with the app while data loads.

 For more information, refer to [Fetch and display data from the database in OutSystems](../interaction/fetch-display.md) and [Displaying Data on Screens](https://learn.outsystems.com/training/journeys/building-screens-with-data-637/displaying-data-on-screens/odc/109).